A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} increasing concerns for personal data privacy protection, governments and legislators around the world have enacted significant data privacy regulations, such as GDPR \cite{regulation2018general}, APPI \cite{iwase2019overview} and CCPA \cite{goldman2020introduction}.
-These regulations grant clients the valuable right to be forgotten (RTBF), allowing them to request the removal of their personal data from digital records.
-Consequently, given the extensive adoption of data-intensive machine learning (ML) algorithms, RTBF enables data owners to eliminate their data's presence and influence from both a training dataset and a trained ML model.
-This is where machine unlearning (MU) \cite{xu2023machine} steps in as a critical facilitator of this process, ensuring that personal data is effectively and responsibly removed, further strengthening data privacy and ethical data handling.
-As depicted in Figure \ref{fig:MU-scheme}, the fundamental principle of MU lies in the idea that when removing certain data, the unlearned model should exhibit the same level of performance as that of a model retrained solely on the remaining data.
+With increasing concerns for personal data privacy protection, governments and legislators around the world have enacted rigorous data privacy regulations, such as GDPR \cite{regulation2018general}, APPI \cite{iwase2019overview} and CCPA \cite{goldman2020introduction}.
+Typically, as digital service providers capture personal data from their users or data owners for service development, such regulations require them to grant users the right to be forgotten (RTBF), with the provision of mechanisms that allow them to request the removal of their personal data from digital records.
+Consequently, given the extensive adoption of data-intensive machine learning (ML) algorithms, RTBF enables users to purge their data, including the influence of these data, from both the training dataset and the trained ML model.
+This is where machine unlearning (MU) \cite{xu2023machine,bourtoule2021machine,huynh2024fast,hu2024learn,chen2021machine,han2024towards,hu2024duty,nguyen2022survey,liu2023breaking,liu2024towards,hu2023eraser,wang2023machine} steps in as a critical facilitator of this process, ensuring that personal data is effectively and responsibly removed, further strengthening data privacy and ethical data handling.
+As depicted in Figure \ref{fig:MU-scheme}, the primary objective of unlearning is to remove the impact of specific data points from a trained model, while preserving the overall performance of the model.